What Ever Happened to Aunt Alice?: Plot

-Claire Marrable, the vainglorious aging widow of a prominent businessman, is distraught upon discovering that her husband's estate has been stripped of all assets, leaving her in debt and with nowhere to live.
-His only personal effects include a briefcase, a butterfly collection, two antique daggers and a stamp collection.
+Claire Marrable, the vainglorious aging widow of a prominent businessman, is distraught upon discovering that her husband's estate has been stripped of all assets, leaving her in medical debt and with nowhere to live.
+His only personal effects include a briefcase, a butterfly collection, two antique daggers, and a stamp collection.

 Claire relocates to Tucson, Arizona to be close to her nephew, George, and his wife Julia.
 Late one evening, Claire lures her live-in housekeeper, Rose Hull, outside to plant a pine tree, and clobbers her to death with a rock before burying her in a shallow grave.
 She hires the timid Edna Tinsley as a replacement housekeeper shortly after.
-Edna invests money in stocks Claire claims to have gained significant capital on; when she inquires about them, Claire murders her in the same fashion as the last housekeeper, burying her in the yard beneath a new pine tree.
+Edna invests money in stocks Claire claims to have gained significant capital on; when she inquires about them, Claire murders her in the same fashion, burying her in the yard beneath a new pine tree.
 She burns all of Edna's belongings except for her Bible, though she disposes of the front page which bears Edna's name.

-At one of George and Julia's dinner parties, Claire is introduced to Harriet Vaughn, a young widow from the East Coast whose husband was a stock broker.
+At one of George and Julia's dinner parties, Claire is introduced to Harriet Vaughn, a young widow from New England whose husband was a stock broker.
 Harriet and her young nephew, Jim, rent a cottage from George, much to Claire's displeasure as the cottage neighbors her property.
-Harriet subsequently begins a romance with Mike Darrah, a car restorationist from Phoenix.
-Meanwhile, Claire hires retired nurse Alice Dimmock as her new housekeeper.
-Alice discovers Edna's Bible in Claire's library and is visibly perturbed, and later retrieves pieces of Edna's mail; the letters enquire about Edna's whereabouts.
-Claire claims Edna was a drunk and she fired her, but Alice appears skeptical of her story.
+Claire hires retired nurse Alice Dimmock as her new housekeeper.
+Alice discovers Edna's Bible in Claire's library and is visibly perturbed, and later retrieves pieces of Edna's mail, including letters inquiring about Edna's whereabouts.
+Claire claims she fired Edna due to her alcoholism, but Alice appears skeptical of her story.
+Meanwhile, Harriet begins a romance with Mike Darrah, a car restorationist from Phoenix who is Alice's nephew.

-One afternoon, a stray Labrador Retriever named Chloe continues to bark viciously outside Clarie's house.
-Claire grows worried that the dog will unearth the bodies and makes several attempts to get rid of her.
-She reveals to Alice that Chloe is a tramp and that her former housekeeper, Rose Hull, used to feed and care for Chloe.

-Mike stops by one day to visit Alice; he is, in fact, Alice's nephew.
-It is revealed that Alice is posing as a housekeeper to investigate her good friend Edna's disappearance.
-Mike uncovers Edna's bank account, which has been almost entirely drained of funds.
+One afternoon, a stray Labrador Retriever named Chloe continues to bark viciously outside Claire's house.
+Claire worries that the dog will unearth the bodies.
+She reveals to Alice that Chloe is a tramp that Rose used to feed and care for.
+Mike stops by one day to visit Alice.
+It is revealed that Alice is posing as a housekeeper to investigate her friend Edna's disappearance.
+Mike uncovers that Edna's bank account has been almost entirely drained.
 Claire plans an impromptu trip to attend a music festival in New Mexico the next morning.
-Alice asks if she can drive into town, claiming that she needs to buy toothpaste and stockings for the trip; while she is gone, Claire finds a full tube of toothpaste in Alice's bathroom.
-Suspicious, she investigates further, and finds a new box of stockings in Alice's dresser.
-Claire finds a letter to Alice from Mike regarding Edna's bank account, confirming her suspicion that Alice is on to her.
+Alice asks if she can drive into town, claiming she needs to buy toiletries for the trip.
+In Alice's absence, a suspicious Claire discovers this to be a ruse and finds a letter to Alice from Mike regarding Edna's bank account.